Frontier Force Regiment: Kargil War

 The town and district of Kargil in Jammu and Kashmir lies on the Line of Control (LOC), the de facto border between Pakistan and India in the Kashmir region.
 In May 1999 elements in the Pakistan Armed Forces covertly trained and sent troops and paramilitary forces into Indian territory.
 The aim was to sever the link between Kashmir and Ladakh, and cause Indian forces to withdraw from the Siachen Glacier, thus forcing India to negotiate a settlement of the broader Kashmir dispute.
-The Kargil Conflict was triggered when Pakistan occupied around 130 Indian observation posts on the Indian side of the LOC.
+The Kargil Conflict was triggered when Pakistan captured around 130 Indian observation posts on the Indian side of the LOC.
 As India responded, regular Pakistan army units were called up.

 The 19th, 33rd, 38th and 44th FF Battalions, and some Piffer officers serving in Northern Light Infantry battalions, participated in the conflict.
 In total four officers and twenty four other ranks were killed in action.
 The war ended after the then Prime Minister of Pakistan, Nawaz Sharif, agreed to call the troops back on 4 July 1999, after meeting with U.S President Bill Clinton.